agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

-# One-week sprint project for a junior Cloud DevOps engineer
+# One-week sprint project for a Junior Cloud DevOps Engineer

 Here's a simple project outline with tips and instructions: